ApoorvaKashyap/batch-event-processor/CBR Assignment.md

 - Install Argo Workflows using the Quick Start manifest.
 - Deploy a simple PostgreSQL instance to store aggregated results.
 - Enable gVisor sandboxing:
-  - If using Minikube: minikube addons enable gvisor.
+  - If using Minikube: `minikube addons enable gvisor`.
-  - Or manually install runsc and create a RuntimeClass named gvisor.
+  - Or manually install `runsc` and create a RuntimeClass named `gvisor`.

 ### 2. Event Simulation